 Learn more about our comprehensive programs:

 Patients and their families from all over the world come to Boston Children’s GI Motility Center seeking relief from common and complex motility problems.
-These issues range from gastroesophageal reflux disease (GERD) and constipation to Hirschsprung's disease, pseudobstruction and achalasia.
-Our GI motility team has been a leader in new treatment therapies for these conditions, including:
+These issues range from gastroesophageal reflux disease (GERD) and constipation to Hirschsprung's disease, pseudo-obstruction and achalasia.
+Utilizing a multidiscplinary approach, our GI motility team has been a leader in new treatment therapies for these conditions, including:

 For an appointment, more information or to obtain a second opinion for your child, please contact the Motility and Functional Gastrointestinal Disorders Center at 617-355-6055 or request an appointment online.